-Waiting for lighting to warm up after you turn it on wastes energy and limits your enjoyment of the stadium.
+Waiting for the lighting to warm up after you turn it on wastes energy and limits your enjoyment of the stadium.
 Choose LED lighting that has an instant response time.
 Most luminaires and spotlights do, but always check response time before buying a light to ensure it will be able to respond quickly when you flip the switch on.

 Finally, make sure the light you choose is resistant to damage from both dust and impact.
 Though stadium lights are usually out of the line of fire for most sporting events, insects, birds, and debris from other sources, like storms, can all reach the light and damage it.
 Dust can also be a severe issue for outdoor lighting.
-Once the light is damaged, you have no choice but to replace it, and that maintenance task is a cumbersome one.
+Once the light is damaged, you have no choice but to replace it, and that maintenance task is cumbersome.
 Choose a luminaire for your floodlights that resists damage from these common problems.

 If you need stadium floodlights that last for many years, have built-in heat protection technology, and render colors close to natural sunlight, you want AEON LED lights.
 These stadium floodlights are carefully designed for longevity and clarity, have a URG of less than 19, and have a CRI of 85.

-This delivers superior performance and a high color rendering index every time the lights are used.
-AEON LED lights also have one of the most extended lifespans in the industry and are instantly at full brightness when they are turned on.
+This delivers superior performance and a high color rendering index whenever the lights are used.
+AEON LED lights also have one of the most extended lifespans in the industry and are instantly at full brightness when turned on.
 All of this makes them the logical choice for stadium lighting needs.
-Browse our catalog now!